junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "It's 4.6 billion years before your time," Cas looks at the planets before them, eyes sparkling with lights as bright as glittering stars in the distance.
 "We are still in the solar system."

 "That must be the Earth."
-Dean spots the green-blue planet in some distance.
+Dean spots the green-blue planet at some distance.
 It's like he's in a spaceship -- even better than that, he doesn't need to glance out from the tiny little goggle of a spacesuit to see.
-He's just floating in the space, looking at his home planet spinning slowly.
+He's just floating in space, looking at his home planet spinning slowly.
 There is something peaceful and calm about the whole thing.
 He never thought about actually looking at the "world" from outside all these times he's trying so hard to save it.

 "Yes," Cas says quietly.
 "It's the most beautiful planet in the whole universe."